stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### ALEX

 So, is that three between all of us?
-There are three or each person has three mandatory questions?
+There are three--or each person has three mandatory questions.

 #### HELEN